Productiono/Automation/README.md

 * Notion - Add / Update Database - Our date token was having an existential crisis.
 Now it knows what time it is. #6347
 * Notion - `str_contains` error when attempting to parse text on array values - It tried to read too much into arrays—now it's been taught better boundaries. #6261
 * Populate from Query - JS Error - `getintegrationCode` has now been defined and won't ghost us anymore. #6385
-* SureCart - A user purchases a product - This trigger was overexcited and firing twice.
-It's calmed down now. #6141
 * Slack - Cleanse text content of HTML before posting - Slack messages got a digital spa treatment—now scrubbed clean of unwanted HTML. #6257
 * WordPress 6.7+ translation warnings - Translation warnings were getting loud.
 We've hushed them up for WordPress 6.7+. #5783